m1k1o/neko-rooms/README.md

 # etc...
 ```

 If you want to update neko image, you need to pull new image and recreate all rooms, that use old image.
-To update neko rooms, simpy run:
+To update neko rooms, simply run:

 ```sh
 docker-compose pull